yukikurage/purescript-jelly/README.md

 # Jelly

-Jelly は非常に軽量な Web Application Framework です。

-_Jelly is a very lightweight Web Application Framework._
+Jelly is a very lightweight Web Application Framework.

-仮想 DOM を用いていませんが、状態が更新された箇所のみを再描画できる仕組みを持っています。

-_It does not use a virtual DOM, but has a mechanism that allows redrawing only where the state has been updated._
+It does not use a virtual DOM, but has a mechanism that allows redrawing only where the state has been updated.

-リアクティビティに似ていますが、とても簡単にされていて、逆に言うとそれほど抽象化はされていません。

-_It is similar to reactivity, but made very simple and, conversely, not so abstract._
+It is similar to reactivity, but made very simple and, conversely, not so abstract.

-これは Web UI を組む際にそれほど抽象化は必要ないと判断したからです。

-_This is because I decided that I don't need such abstraction when we build a Web UI._
+This is because I decided that I don't need such abstraction when we build a Web UI.

 ## Installation